Austria entry requirements for Taiwan passport holders

 Proof of departure from Schengen area

 Immigration at Vienna Airport routinely asks for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Have a printed or digital copy ready — they check this at the border.
+Have a printed or digital copy ready — they check this before stamping you in.

 Required